Generalized Permutation Framework for Testing Model Variable Significance: Introduction

 \section{Introduction}

-The curse of dimensionality has posed many challenges to the field of machine learning, not only in terms of training a model, but also for understanding the trained model.
-For example, an interpretable model on gene-expression data would allow one to validate the model predictions externally using independent molecular assays and gain insight into diseases.
-However, these datasets often suffer from having high dimensional features but few observations, creating unfavorable situations for traditional supervised models and statistical approaches.
+The curse of dimensionality has often posed challenges to machine learning, not only in terms of training a model, but also for understanding the trained model.
+It is often as important to be able to interpret a fitted model.
+For example, an interpretable model on gene-expression data should allow one to validate the model predictions externally using independent molecular assays and gain insight into diseases.
+Furthermore, a model would be quantifiably interpretable if it identified the relative contributions of different genes to modeling and predicting disease, thereby helping researchers prioritize the molecular assays.

-Supervised learning models learn mappings between labelled or measured targets, and the corresponding observed features.
-The learnt mappings serve two main tasks.
-First, the trained mapping or model should accurately predict the outcome for any future observations.
-Second, the trained model should reveal what observations had most impact in making a prediction, and which variables, in general are significant for predictions.
-The first task of accurate prediction is usually resolved with standard practices of model training, by splitting data into training, validation and test sets.
-The second task is that of model interpretation.
-There are three main ways that a variable can affect a model: a) it makes a statistically significant contribution by itself b) it is statistically necessary for good model performance by itself, and c) it contributes or is necessary through interactions with other variables.

-Classically, the significance of contributions of variables are determined by testing the null hypothesis that the variables have no effect on the model.
-Specifically, the null hypothesis is tested using the null distribution of the variable and the model under consideration.
-Alternatively, Bayesian posterior credible intervals can be constructed for the variable given the model.
-However, for complex models, such as tree based models, these intervals can be hard to construct (Section~\ref{sec:nonLinearModels}).
+Classically, the significance of variable contributions to models are measured by p-values.
+For example, in generalized linear models the contribution of each explanatory variable can be quantified by their p-values or 95\% confidence intervals.
+More generally, non-linear models, such as random forests and deep learning based models, have achieved success in modeling and predicting labeled targets in a supervised setting, but are less easily interpretable.
+Frameworks have been proposed for interpreting these models, such as tree feature importance \citep{breiman2017classification}, gradient based attention and saliency maps \citep{selvaraju2017grad, simonyan2013deep} or game theoretic interpretations such as SHAP \citep{lundberg2017unified}.
+One of the key shortcomings of these frameworks is the lack of traditional statistical measures for the explanatory variables.